cunnie/cunnie.github.io/content/post/vcenter_8.0_tls.md

 ### Corrections & Updates

-*2022-11-05*

-Expanded the "How to Determine if a Certificate is a Self-Signed Certificate" section to include the signature algorithm, and included the problematic root cert to drive home the cause of the error.
+*2023-10-28*

+Included new error messages & resolutions.

 *2023-01-05*

 We mistakenly told users to upload the CA bundle when they should have uploaded the key.
 Thanks @obsidianindy.

+*2022-11-05*

+Expanded the "How to Determine if a Certificate is a Self-Signed Certificate" section to include the signature algorithm, and included the problematic root cert to drive home the cause of the error.